AdobeDocs/experience-platform.en/help/tags/extensions/client/web-sdk/web-sdk-ext-release-notes.md

 **Fixes and improvements**

-- Fixed an issue where cookies were not written correctly when running on localhost.
+- Fixed an issue where cookies were not written correctly when running the Web SDK locally.

 Contains version 2.23.0 of the Adobe Experience Platform Web SDK.